31 October-4 November, 2016

 Module 7: Stable Isotopes and Past Human Behaviour

 This Field School can be undertaken by enrolled Flinders students or members of the wider community.
 There are different costs associated with this short course depending on your enrolment:

 Flinders University Students

-Flinders students should enrol in the topic ARCH8408 through the normal enrolment process.
-Please note a quota will apply to this topic which will require you to contact the Topic Coordinator prior to enrolment.
+Flinders students should enrol in the topic ARCH8408 through the normal online enrolment process.
+Please note that a quota will apply to this topic which will require you to contact the Topic Coordinator prior to enrolment.